 Pastoral care is our first priority at Chew Valley School.
 Unless students feel happy and safe, they are unlikely to make the most of the curriculum and opportunities at the school.
-The following link has more details: http://www.chewvalleyschool.co.uk/Pastoral-Care/
+Please click here for further details of our pastoral care.

 We aim to keep children in school as much as possible and we encourage parents to send their children to school.
 There is a part time school nurse who visits the school once a week.
 There are a number of staff across the school who are trained first aiders and we have two ‘first responders’ who deal with emergencies.
 With the exception of personal inhalers, all medicines must be handed in at reception, where they will be stored safely.
 Parents should always notify the school of any medical issues and especially when medicines must be brought in.
 Ongoing issues will require a medical action plan, which the school nurse will produce.